Hardy Summers: Judicial career

 In 1960, he returned to Muskogee, where he was hired as Assistant County Attorney.
 He joined the law office of Fite, Robinson and Summers in Muskogee in 1962, and worked there until 1974.
 Governor David Boren appointed him as Judge for the 15th Judicial District in 1976.
 As District Judge until 1985, he held court in Muskogee, Wagoner, Cherokee, Adair and Sequoyah counties.
 During that time, he was unopposed for reelection.
 Summers was elected president of the Oklahoma Judicial Conference in 1984.
 He served on the Court of Tax Review, the Committee for Uniform Civil Jury Instructions and chaired the Committee for Recodification of the Criminal Law and Procedure.
 In 1985, Governor George Nigh appointed him to fill a vacancy on the Oklahoma Supreme Court.
 He served as chief justice in 1999-2000, then remained as Associate Justice until he retired in 2004.

 Death

 Summers died at his Oklahoma City home on September 12, 2012.
-He was buried September 27, 2012 in Muskogee.
+He was buried on September 27, 2012 in Muskogee.
 A memorial service was held at First Unitarian Universalist Church in Oklahoma City on September 20, 2012.